sanskrit/learnsanskrit.org/content/guide/sentences/agreement.md

 The elephant is walked to by the man.

 nareNa gajau caryete
-The two elephant are walked to by the man.
+The two elephants are walked to by the man.

 nareNa gajAz caryante
 The elephants are walked to by the man.